Luxury Report 2014: The Ultimate Six-Year Guide to the U.S. Luxury Consumer Market

 A special feature in Unity Marketing's Luxury Report 2014 is a psychographic profile of five key types of luxury consumers.
 Which of these personalities does your brand target?
 How can you attract more good personality prospects to your brand?

 - X-Fluents (Extremely Affluent) who spend the most on luxury and are most highly invested in luxury living;

 - Butterflies, the most highly evolved luxury consumers who have emerged from their luxury cocoons with a passion to reconnect with the outside world.
 Powered by a search for meaning and new experiences, the butterflies have the least materialistic orientation among the segments, yet they have have strong spending potential for the right brand experience;

 - Luxury Cocooners who are focused on hearth and home.
 They spend most of their luxury budgets on home-related purchases;

 - Aspirers, those luxury consumers who have not yet achieved the level of luxury to which they aspire.
 They are highly attuned to brands and believe luxury is best expressed in what they buy and what they own.

 - Temperate Pragmatist a newly emerged luxury consumer who is not all that involved in the luxury lifestyle.
 As their name implies, they are careful spenders and not given to luxury indulgence.

-Now the Unity Marketing Luxury Report 2013 is available in special editions containing subsets of the data.
+The Unity Marketing Luxury Report 2014 is also available in special editions containing subsets of the data.